Some links in this post may be affiliate links

 If you are looking to add this beauty to your collection, Cattleya Orchids are available online at Etsy (Link to Etsy).

-Cattleya Orchids (Corsage Orchids) require bright indirect light, average warmth of 15-290C, humidity of 50-55% and moderately moist, fertile, orchid potting soil coupled with monthly feeding during the growing season to thrive.
+To care for Cattleya (Corsage) Orchid indoors, give it bright indirect light, warmth of 15-290C, humidity of 50-55% and moderately moist, fertile, orchids potting soil coupled with monthly feeding during the growing season to thrive.

 Cattleya Orchid grows best in bright indirect light of about 10 hours per day.
-Keep it away from direct sunshine to avoid sun scorch on the leaves.
+Keep it away from direct sunshine to avoid scorching the leaves.

 A Cattleya Orchid that is receiving the right amount of light has yellow-green upright leaves while dark green leaves indicate that the orchid needs more light.
 Yellow (more yellow than green) leaves mean that the orchid is receiving too much light.